graceebc9/HurricaneDamage/data/README.md

 This section contains details how to access the NOAA aerial imagery, and the Patch Generation process.

-NOAA_download gives info on accessing the NOAA data
+[NOAA_download](https://github.com/graceebc9/HurricaneDamage/tree/main/data/NOAA_download) gives info on accessing the NOAA data

-patch_generation contains the methodology for patch generation for completeness.
+[patch_generation](https://github.com/graceebc9/HurricaneDamage/tree/main/data/patch_generation) contains the methodology for patch generation used in this report.
 We are not able to publish the damage labels and building footprints we received from RMS so this section is purely for context.
 The processed datasets are available for download at the following [Drive](https://drive.google.com/drive/folders/1a34p6M0DopPn3Dv1XgYuJiufT3AA09XA?usp=sharing)